dojo/widgets/docs/V7-Migration-Guide.md

 The calendar widget is now uncontrolled by default.
 Initial values can be provided but the calendar will maintain its own internal state, tracking the displayed month and year and the currently selected value.
-The calendar can still be controlled by using the callbacks and initial properties to track and update the value.
+The calendar can be partially controlled using the `initial` properties as it will update when those values change.
+For use cases where the component needs to be fully controlled, the `value`, `month`, and `year` properties can be used.
 #### Example of migration from v6 to v7
 ```tsx
 const selectedDate = icache.getOrSet('date', new Date());